 The wealth of inspiring and innovative initiatives showcased in this report demonstrates the commitment and enthusiasm among Partner Cities to actively work towards sustainable food systems.
 The imperative to do so is clearly illustrated by the evidence documented here and in numerous other reports, produced from a considerable amount of research over many years.
 The exemplary research provided by Gothenburg University based on Life Cycle Analysis articulates key messages very succinctly.
 Using current trajectories based on Swedish data and targets, the food sector alone will account for more than the total carbon emissions target.
 In effect this means that all efforts to reduce carbon emissions in transport and energy, even if these were somehow able to achieve zero emissions, would be insufficient to prevent climate change, if food wasn't addressed in parallel.

-Gothenburg revealed that diet, what is eaten rather than how it's produced, is the leading cause of carbon emissions in the food sector.
-While it's important to minimise all carbon emissions by eating seasonally and tackling wasted food and so forth, the real change-maker is changing diets and Gothenburg have shared their approach to delivering this.
+While it's important to minimise all carbon emissions by eating seasonally and tackling wasted food and so forth, the real change-maker is actually changing diets and Gothenburg have shared their approach to delivering this.